wallarm/product-documentation/docs/user-guides/settings/integrations/opsgenie.md

 You can set up Wallarm to send notifications to OpsGenie for the following events:

-Notifications can be set up for the following events:

 * [Vulnerability](../../../glossary-en.md#vulnerability) detected
 * [Hit](../../../glossary-en.md#hit) detected